 C. Mayor shall review and approve.

-D. Clerk shall send email request for funds and either show approval by Mayor and Treasurer or copy them on the email.
+D. Clerk shall send email request for funds and either show approval by Mayor and Deputy Treasurer or copy them on the email.

 E. Electronic payments must meet the same approval standards as checks and maintain audit trails.